 Text editors and ebook converters might look similar on the outside but have very different purposes.

-Word processors help users to work with the text: write it, edit it, share it with your editors, betas, and grandmother.
-Word processors have built-in spell check, most of them follow user changes and support different note-taking and highlight options.
+Word processors help users work with the text: write it, edit it, and share it with everyone afterward.
+They have built-in spell check, and most of them follow user changes and support different note-taking and highlight options.

-Ebook editors, on the other hand, come into the picture once your book is ready: they are designed to create an epub that is difficult to change by the user and displays according to the publisher's intents on many different devices, may it be a computer, a Kindle or a smartphone.
+Ebook editors, on the other hand, come into play once your book is ready.
+They are designed to create an epub that is difficult to change by the user and displays according to the publisher's intent on many different devices, whether a computer, a Kindle or a smartphone.